-PRESIDENT A TIRELESS WORKER.
-"No man ever occupied the White House who has been identified with so-many legislative measures as President Roosevelt.
-He is a tir-less worker.
-He is constantly doing, or causing to be done, something of great importance. but also as to foreign affairs.
-He has been president since September, 1901, almost six years.
-"During all that time I have Sup-ported all measures that have come be-fore the senate of the United States for consideration.
-The which he was in any way identified, except only three.
-"I differed from his as to joint state-hood for New Mexico and Arizona, in-sisting that they should not be forced into the Union as one state, unless a majority of the citizens of each terri-tory might so vole.
-The proposition I favored was adopted by Congress and the people of the territories voted arainst joint statehood.
-That was a proposition about which men angli well differ.
-There was no occusion for any bitterness of feeling in connection with its consideration, and there was none on my part, and I never heard the there was any on the part of the president. that there was any on the part of the presiden
+company.
+I never communicated him directly or indirectly on any whatever, al attention to this with particu-so that at the outset such wild, as, crazy stories may be put into class of campaign literature where properly belong.
+In these stories are but samples of been president since September, 1991, almost six years.
+"During all that time I have sup-ported all measures that have come be-fore the senate of the United States for consideration with which he was in any way identified, except only three.
+"I differed from his as to joint state-hood for New Mexico and Arizona, in-sisting that they should not be forced into the Union as one state, unless a majority of the citizens of each terriinto the Union as one state, unless a majority of the citizens of each terri-tery might so vote.
+The proposition I favored was adopted by Congress and the people of the territories voted against joint statehood, That was a proposition about which men might well differ.
+There was no occasion for any bitterness of feeling in connection with its consideration; and there was none on my part, and I never heard that there was any on the part of the president. preside